aivonia/from-zero-to-cyber/README.md

 9. **Apply for Internships or Entry Roles**
    Look for titles like "IT Support," "Security Analyst I," "Risk Analyst," or "Compliance Intern."

-10. **Take Care of Your Mental Health** 💙
-   Stay grounded, journal, and follow our [mental health tips](./mental-health-tips.md).

----

-> Built with 💙 by Olivia Athelus — Masters in Cybersecurity